gtsopus/Diploma_Thesis-MFR_Methods/README.md

 #### Supervisor: Prof. Ioannis Fudos
 #### Dept. of Computer Science and Engineering, University of Ioannina

-This repository contains a copy of my diploma thesis as well as some accompanying code and shaders that were used during the creation of this work.
+This repository contains a copy of my diploma thesis as well as some accompanying code and shaders that were used during its creation.
 The thesis was completed as a requirement for graduating from the Dept. of Computer Science and Engineering, University of Ioannina 5 year integrated master program.

 \
 I would also like to thank Dr. Andreas-Alexandros Vasilakis for his support throughout this thesis.